Knowledge transfer in psychotherapy

 If the therapies are aimed at coping with difficult situations, we believe that learning new behaviours plays a key role and should be supplemented by interactive sessions.

-If you are interested in this VR system, please send us an inquiry here
+If you are interested in this VR system, feel free to send us an inquiry here.

 Hardware2024_pico4